FAIR Tax Guide

 Start by separating Form 8283 filing from appraisal need

-Not every Form 8283 filing requires a full appraisal, so the first step is to confirm whether your donation facts cross into the qualified-appraisal rules.
+Not every Form 8283 filing requires a full appraisal.
+First confirm whether your donation facts cross into qualified-appraisal rules.

 • Form 8283 is the IRS form for reporting noncash charitable contributions, but the appraisal requirement usually matters when the claimed value of a single item or a group of similar items exceeds $5,000.